2022 Dunedin City Council election

 The 2022 Dunedin City Council election was held via postal voting between September and October 2022 as part of the wider 2022 New Zealand local elections.

 Council

 The Dunedin City Council used the single transferable voting system to elect the Mayor of Dunedin and city councillors for the 2022-2025 term.
 Voter turnout was 48.21%.
 The positions of mayor and fourteen city councillors elected at-large were contested by the following candidates:

 Mayor

-Former city councillor Jules Radich was returned as mayor, defeating incumbent Aaron Hawkins.
+Jules Radich, a city councillor from 2019 to 2022, and candidate for mayor in the 2019 election, won the mayoral election, defeating incumbent Green candidate Aaron Hawkins.